JohnByrneRepo/cardspace/README.md

 card space!
 ===================

-Repository for the development of Cardfocus MEAN web app.
+Repository for the development of Cardspace MEAN web app.

 Installation requirements for cli tools workflow